-Here at Pursers Opticians we want to offer you the best possible advice when it comes to choosing a new pair of glasses.
+Here at Pursers Opticians you will see a qualified Dispensing Optician on completion of your eye test who will be able to offer you the best possible advice when it comes to choosing a new pair of glasses.
 Your choice of frame needs to be right for you in that it should compliment both the shape of your face and your skin tone.
 Additionally you may need to take into account your prescription and the type of lenses you require.
 This can add up to a daunting decision.

 We always try to give you the best possible advice whilst respecting your budget.